writetome51/table-columns-service/README.md

 ## Methods
 ```
-beginColumnMove(columnIndex): void
+moveColumn(oldIndex, newIndex): void
-    // removes column, identified by index, from this.columns.
-    // this.endColumnMove() is intended to be called soon after, during which
-    // the removed column is re-inserted in this.columns at a new index.
+    // moves column in this.columns from oldIndex to newIndex.

-endColumnMove(newIndex): void
-    // re-inserts the column removed during this.beginColumnMove(), at newIndex.

-toggleColumnVisibility(name): void
+toggleColumnVisibility(columnIndex): void
-    // finds column with name that matches passed name, and, sets its visibility
-    // to the opposite of its current value.
+    // sets column's 'visible' property to the opposite of its current value.
 ```
 The methods below are not important to know about in order to use this
 class.
 They're inherited from [BaseClass](https://github.com/writetome51/typescript-base-class#baseclass) .